farm-ng/tractor/doc/libraries.rst

 Currently modules may be consumed by downstream projects via source tarballs;
 we plan to support package managers such as ``apt``, ``pip``, and ``conda`` in the future.

-farm-ng applications use Docker for software deployment.
-Dockerfiles and images are available on Dockerhub.
+:ref:`Dockerfiles and images <installation-docker>` are also available on Dockerhub.